tidyverse/dplyr/revdep/README.md

 Error: cannot convert object to a data frame
 Execution halted

-checking dependencies in R code ...
-NOTE
-Namespace in Imports field not imported from: ‘gridExtra’ All declared Imports should be used.

 checking re-building of vignette outputs ...
-NOTE Error in re-building vignettes:
+WARNING Error in re-building vignettes:
   ...
 Warning: Deprecated, use tibble::rownames_to_column() instead.